 Steven’s Field

 Steven’s field is a neighborhood park located on the corner of West Court and Frederick Streets.
-It mainly serves the population from a six-block area and is open from dawn to dusk.
+It mainly serves the population from a six-block area.

 The development of Steven’s Field includes: